RedisLabs/redislabs-docs/content/connect/architecture.md

          /connect/architecture.md
 ---

-Redis Connect relies on a variety components, as shown in the following figure:
+Redis Connect relies on a variety of components, as shown in the following figure:

 {{<image filename="images/connect/redis-connect-architecture.png" alt="Redis Connect architecture and components" width="75%">}}{{< /image >}}